This zippy African condiment makes everything taste better. Full of fabulous

 I was turned on to this zippy African condiment by a recipe in Taste & Travel International magazine, and just had to share it.
 This is my take on the recipe.
-Full of fabulous flavour rather than fat or calories, Dhanya is a thin condiment.
+Full of fabulous flavour rather than fat or calories, Dhania Sauce is a thin condiment.
 (Mint sauce, albeit even thinner, comes to mind as a comparison.)
 You may spoon Dhania Sauce over fish, chicken or beef, or add some to soup or cheesy dishes.
 It makes everything tastes better.

 2 large cloves garlic

 4 oz (125 g) cilantro leaves + tender stems (1/2 large bunch)

 1/4 cup (60 mL) each: lemon juice, white vinegar